JohanPlAr/chatPost/README.md

 The colors of the message boxes are set through 'message tags' in the settings.py file.
 Matching Bootstrap colors to the message tags sent from the views.

+- Reduce Image Payload

+In order to improve performance regarding pageloads a cloudinary widget was installed to transform all uploaded images to webP-format en max-width and height properties.
+That way better compression and file size was accomplished through out the app.

 ## Testing
 Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.
 ---